Pork chops with kimchi “chimichurri” and sweet potato hash

 - 2 boneless pork loin chops (about 6 ounces each)

-- 2 or 3 heads baby bok choy
+- 2 or 3 heads organic baby bok choy (about ½ pound total)

 Make It Leaner

-Stretch this dish into 3 servings to shave 160 calories and 8 grams of fat from each serving.
-Enjoy leftovers tomorrow!
+Stretch this dish into 3 portions to shave 150 calories and 6 grams of fat from each serving.
+Enjoy the leftovers the next day.

 Prepare a medium-hot fire on one side of a grill.
 Set the pork chops on the grill directly over the heat and cook, turning once, until starting to brown, 2 to 4 minutes per side.
 Transfer to indirect heat, close the grill, and cook, turning once or twice, until lightly charred and still faintly pink within, about 10 minutes longer.

 Calories: 490, Protein: 42g (84% DV), Fiber: 5g (20% DV), Total Fat: 25g (38% DV), Monounsaturated Fat: 13g, Polyunsaturated Fat: 8g, Saturated Fat: 3.5g (18% DV), Cholesterol: 105mg (35% DV), Sodium: 360mg (15% DV), Carbohydrates: 23g (8% DV), Total Sugars: 6g, Added Sugars: (kimchi contains trace amounts of sugar): 0g (0% DV).